 In the heart of salt marshes, the small village of Loix en Ré invites you to discover the profession of saunier that makes the reputation of the Ile de Ré.

 This peninsula also allows you to abandon your cars thanks to the many cycle paths linking it to the rest of the Rhétais archipelago.

 Between Saint Clément des Baleines and La Couarde sur mer, discover the charming village of Ars en Ré.

 With its white houses with green shutters, its narrow streets and beautiful beaches, the town allows you to stay in an exceptional site mixing medieval remains and preserved nature.

 Famous for its lighthouses, Saint Clément des Baleines is a small fishing village located at the end of the island of Ré.

-You can discover many dunes, beaches but also visit the Whale Lighthouse Museum!
+You can discover many dunes, beaches but also visit the Phare des Baleine and his Museum!